fm1320/captionmodel/README.md

 $curl -X POST http://127.0.0.1:5000/process_image -d "{\"image_name\":\"<path_to_image_file>\",\"text\":\"<Example text 1>,<Example text 2>,<Example text 3>\"}" -H "Content-Type: application/json"
 ```

-* If dobule quotes are used for the curl command parameters, escape charaacters should be also used for the double quotes inside the JSON data
+* If double quotes are used for the curl command parameters, escape characters should be used for the double quotes inside the JSON data.

 ## Training